jonathanwarkentin/COMP-330-Proj-2/README.md

 # COMP-330-Proj-2

 - An extension of project 1 (tweet parser) from LUC COMP 330, Spring 2019
+- Built by Emmanuel Amobi, Luke Dosen, and Jonathan Warkentin
+- This is a single page web app that displays sentiment analysis and other relevant information on current Twitter trends .

+## Function

+- Displays 10 of top trending topics on Twitter
+- Does sentiment analysis on each of them
+- Shows most recent tweet, tweet volume, and chart of % positive tweets over past 7 days for each of the topics when you click them

+## How to Run

+- Install npm (we currently have v8.12.0): https://www.npmjs.com/get-npm
+- Run "git clone https://github.com/ldosen/COMP-330-Proj-2.git" in your terminal
+- CD into the repo, then into ExpressServer
+- Run "npm install" - this ensures proper node modules are installed for server
+- CD into front-end
+- Run "npm install" again in the front-end folder - this ensures proper node modules are installed for React
+- Start the React client by running "npm start" in the front-end folder
+- Open a new terminal window and CD back into the repo and into the ExpressServer folder
+- Run "node server.js" to start the server
+- Go to localhost:3000 in your web browser (React should have already opened a new tab at this address) and reload the page
+- Note: structuring the startup process this way is to avoid ELIFECYCLE errors, which can occur when starting the server before the react client on the same computer.
+Don't worry if at first your React shows an error - it should go away after starting the server and reloading the client.
+- Done!

-## Outside Modules
+### Outside Modules

 - We used Chart.js (https://www.chartjs.org/) for creating the chart of % Positive Tweets/Day for the past 7 days.
-- We used npm twit https://www.npmjs.com/package/twit to interact with the twitter API.
+- We used npm twit https://www.npmjs.com/package/twit to interact with the Twitter API.
 - We used dotenv https://www.npmjs.com/package/dotenv to load environmental variables for the API keys, and tokens.

-## DESCRIPTION

-- This is web based application built using React js
-- This project was setup with create-React-app https://facebook.github.io/create-react-app/
-- A single page Web application

-## Function

-- Displays top 10 trending tweets in the last 7 days
-- Do sentiment analysis on them
-- Shows extra information for each of the tweets when you click them -

-## How to run / Requirements

-# Tweettrends

-Gather the top 10 trending tweets and do sentiment analysis on them.

 ### Python Machine Learning Modules